 The project is internally marked and externally moderated.
-There is more information on marking and moderation in Section 6 of this booklet.
+There is more information on marking and moderation in section 4 of the syllabus.

 This question paper tests the focus areas in Part 2 of the syllabus.
 Candidates choose one of the three focus areas.
 There are two sections which test design, knowledge and understanding in each of the three focus areas.
 Section A contains nine structured knowledge application questions covering the three focus areas.
 Candidates must answer two questions from one focus area.
 Section B consists of three design questions, covering the three focus areas; candidates must answer one.